Advise Me

 Top Ways to Help When a Loved One Has Cancer (Plus, What Not to Do)

-When someone you love shares the news that they have cancer, you may initially feel shocked.
+When a friend or loved one shares the news that they have cancer, you may initially feel shocked.
 Your thoughts may turn to concern about your family member or friend, and you may wonder what you should say or what you can do to help.

 First, know that your support is valuable.
 Research has found that social support from friends and family members strongly impacts the process of coping with cancer and can increase the person’s overall well-being.